Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 **3. Using the Web Application:**

    *   Access the main web application (this might be hosted, or run locally by a developer).
-   *   **"Map & Beacon Configuration" view:**
+   *   **Map & Beacon Configuration:**
          *   Create/Import a map and beacon setup (JSON).
 Define map, place beacons, ensure MAC addresses & TxPower are correct.
 Export this "master configuration" JSON.
-   *   **"Personal Mode Configuration" view:**
+   *   **Personal Mode Configuration:**
          *   Import the master configuration JSON.
          *   Ensure the Local Beacon Service (Step 2) is running.
          *   Click "Start Local Positioning".
 Your device's position should appear on the map.
-   *   **"Tracker Mode Configuration" view (for tracking other devices via a central server):**
+   *   **Tracker Mode Configuration (for locating tracker devices):**
          *   Import a master configuration JSON (updates the central server).
          *   Configure server/MQTT settings if necessary.
 Trackers will appear on the map if publishing data.

 ## Developer Guide